marcusjwhelan/binary-type-tree/README.md

 * value - If you would like a value on the initial Node.
 * unique - Set your keys to be unique or not
 * compareKeys - A function to compare keys, mostly used in the comparison during `$gt, $lt, $gte, $lte`.
 Takes two arguments `{ a: this.key, b: $queryValue }`, the query value is of $gt/$lt/$gte/$lte.
 The Default takes only a `number|string`.
-If you supply an fn you must adhere to these rules.
+If you supply an fn you must adhere to these rules. `this.key` is supplied by the inner workings of this library as the the tree is traversed.
     * a < b - returns -1
     * a > b - returns 1
     * a === b - returns 0